 The basic premise of my usage of pix2pix was to give the algorithm frames from video to compare, to have that made into a “model” which is like a list of rules, and to then give it fresh images to run those rules on. ie, compare frame 1 of video to what has changed in frame 2 of that same video, do that for the rest of the frames in the video (2>3, 3>4, and so on), once they’ve all been looked at, use what was learned to do the same things that changed from 1>2 to your new image.

-All that appears to have happened in this case to all of my attempts is that the new video has been given some of the stripe artifacts from my import of this analog video, and some glitching appropriate for a black metal music video.
-Subtle, and probably not too useful so far.
+So far this merely adds stripe artifacts and some glitching appropriate for a black metal music video.
+Subtle, and not too useful so far.

-I need to look into this more.
-The sample code I was using has a lot of extra pieces attached in order to save out a web gallery of what you converted, which I don’t need, and has some image conversion going on in order to put someone’s random images into a format that would show better results.
+The sample code I was using has a lot of extra pieces attached in order to save out a web gallery, which I don’t need, and has image conversion to format peoples images to show better results.
 Since I know how to get the images into the format and sizing that I want, and don’t want a web site of my results, I’m working on stripping all of that out.